 Born in Queens, New York, in 1968, Ed Burns is a moviemaking triple threat, as he directs, acts and stars in his own films.
-Born January 28, 1968, in Woodside, New York, Burns started off making shorts in college and achieved success with his 1995 indie flick, The Brothers McMullen.
-He's been creating films ever since, when not busy raising his two kids with his supermodel wife, Christy Turlington.
+He began his career by making film shorts in college and achieved success with his 1995 indie flick, The Brothers McMullen.
+He's been creating films ever since.
+Burns is married to supermodel Christy Turlington and the couple have two children.

 One year later, Ed Burns completed The Brothers McMullen.
 He produced it in only eight months, shooting it at his parents' house with a budget under $30,000.
 The story revolves around three Irish-Catholic brothers from Long Island and their various dramas.
 Burns portrayed one of the siblings.
 The film won the Grand Jury Prize at the 1995 Sundance Film Festival.
 It also solidified Burns' career in independent features after earning $10 million at the box office.
 The up-and-coming filmmaker produced She's the One a year later, with Jennifer Aniston and Cameron Diaz.
 Despite not making a box-office splash with this follow-up or any others, Burns remains committed to being an independent-film trailblazer.
 In fact, his 2007 rom-com Purple Violets was the first feature film to debut on iTunes.